-If you’re part of the vinyl revival or just love getting lost in the racks, make sure Diverse Music is on your itinerary.
+If you’re part of the vinyl revival or just love getting lost in the racks, make sure Diverse Vinyl is on your itinerary.
 A staunchly independent record store, they leave the chart releases to one side and concentrate on indie, punk, country and audiophile LPs, as well as entry level hi-fi equipment.
 Diverse also sells CDs and tickets to local gigs, so you can join the city’s scene that inspired everyone from Joe Strummer and The Stone Roses, to Kurt and Courtney.

 Newport is picturesque too.
 Venture out on a glorious canal walk at Fourteen Locks and step away from city life.
 A spot loved by locals and little known to others, the series of locks along the Monmouthshire Canal at Rogerstone make for the perfect place to spend a Sunday afternoon, or in fact any day that suits your schedule.

 There are also monthly circular walks which start in the visitor centre situated on Cwm Lane.

 Arts and community hub Le Pub is well loved by locals.
 Its mission statement ‘to provide the people of Newport with a vibrant art space that is open to all’ permeates every event they put on.
 The roster embraces abstract open mic, local musicians, inventive stand up and their annual The Big Busk event, that takes you on a journey around Newport’s independent shops to showcase the talent within.

 A 17th-century country mansion at the western edge of the city, Tredegar House is the perfect place to spend the day exploring.